Bachelor of Science in Canine Studies

 LIF 495 - Obedience Training Supervised Lab (1 supervised lab credit)

-LIF 496 - Scent Detection Training Supervised Lab (1 supervised lab credit)
+LIF 496 - Recreational Scent Detection Training Supervised Lab (1 supervised lab credit)

 Drag & drop your tab 2 content here